TransLink (British Columbia): Buses

 Many local routes are served by buses manufactured by New Flyer and Nova Bus.
 TransLink has begun using hybrid diesel-electric buses.
 Some suburban routes use Orion highway coaches with high-back reclining seats, overhead reading lights and luggage racks.
 After a successful pilot project through 2017 and 2018, TransLink announced the purchase of 32 Alexander Dennis Enviro500 double-decker buses.
 TransLink began using double-decker buses to serve the 555, 620, and 301 routes.
 More double-decker buses were deployed to more routes starting in September 2020.

 In 2007, all TransLink buses became designated fare paid zones.
 Under this system, a rider is required to be in possession of a valid fare (transfer or transit pass) while on board the bus and produce it upon request by a transit official.
 Enforcement of fares is conducted by Transit Security officers.
 On all RapidBuses, as well as the 99 B-Line, larger, 18.3 m, three-door buses allow passengers to board through rear doors.
 As they are bypassing the driver and fare box, they must have a valid fare in their possession.
 On all other buses, passengers are required to board through the front doors and should produce a valid fare to the bus driver.
 Fare inspections on buses are normally conducted by Transit Security officers and on occasion by the South Coast British Columbia Transportation Authority Police Service.
 Failure to produce proof of payment may result in ejection from the bus and/or a fine of $173.

 TransLink also operates a late-night bus service, called NightBus, on 10 routes extending from downtown throughout the city and to several suburbs.
 NightBuses leave downtown Vancouver until 4:30 a.m.
-For the safety of passengers late at night, Transit Security officers ride some of the night buses and respond to calls onboard others.
+Transit Security officers ride some of the night buses and respond to calls onboard others.
 These buses are popular since SkyTrain ends service at 1:30 a.m. but downtown clubs and bars do not close until 3 a.m.